India: Why violence keeps flaring up at the Assam-Mizoram border | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Deadly clashes involving police forces of two northeastern Indian states in July highlight the urgency to resolve their border dispute.
+Deadly clashes between the police forces of neighboring northeastern Indian states in July highlight the urgency to resolve their border dispute.
 DW visited the site of the bloody confrontations.

 Vehicles used by Assamese police personnel to make their way to the Assam-Mizoram border lie burnt on the highway